The best of Amazon's early Black Friday deals

-Black Friday is no longer just a day, a weekend or even a full week.
-It's pretty much all of November, as evidenced by Amazon's just-launched Happy HoliDeals page.
-It's an overloaded, confusing mix of roughly 1,000 sale items, some of them daily deals, some of them "lightning deals" (which expire after a set number are sold or time runs out).
-At first glance, it seems like fairly standard Amazon fare, but there are some interesting -- and decidedly good -- deals in the mix.
-Below I've highlighted the best of them.
+It's no secret that Black Friday now lasts much longer than a single day.
+It's evolved into weeks upon weeks of deals upon deals, as partially evidenced by Amazon's Happy HoliDeals page.
+If we're being honest, it's an over-stuffed, rather confusing mix of sale items, comprising both daily deals and "lightning deals" (which expire after a set number are sold or time runs out).
+That said, if you look past the fairly standard Amazon fare, there are some interesting -- and decidedly good -- deals in the mix.
+Below I've highlighted what I consider to be the best of them.

 Got some saliva to spare?
 Send a little to 23andMe and receive back over 125 DNA-based reports on your health, wellness, ancestry and the like.
 This is the lowest price we've seen on this kit, which normally runs $199.

 Actually, this app-powered garage-door controller originally sold for $130, so in a way you're saving $100.
 It's been steadily creeping down in price, but this is the lowest I've seen it.
 It's compatible with most garage doors, and its usefulness cannot be overstated.
 Arguably the best $30 you can spend on your house right now.
-Read the MyQ review.
+Read our Chamberlain MyQ Smart Garage Hub review.

+This is the lowest price to date on Amazon's kid-friendly tablet, which includes a heavy-duty case (with stand) and two-year worry-free warranty.
+You also get a year of Amazon FreeTime Unlimited, a $36 value.
+The tablet is available with your choice of three case colors: blue, pink and purple.

+You can also get the Fire HD 8 Kids Edition Tablet for $90, which is $40 off the regular price.
+It's slightly faster and slightly larger, but otherwise pretty much the same experience for your kids.

 The largest of the Echo Show products, this model features a 10-inch screen and Dolby-enhanced speakers.
-It normally runs $230 all by itself, but this bundle nets you a Philips Hue smart-bulb to kick-start (or expand) your smart-home setup.
-Read the Echo Show review.
+It normally runs $230 all by itself, but this bundle nets you a Philips Hue smart bulb to kickstart (or expand) your smart home setup.
+Read our Amazon Echo Show review.

 Well, that didn't take long.
 The Echo Dot with Clock, announced just last month, is already heavily discounted.
 It's basically the third-gen smart speaker you know and love, but with an embedded LED display that can show the time, the outdoor temperature or a countdown timer.

 Don't need those features?
-The original Echo Dot is back on sale for $29.99.
-Read the Echo Dot with Clock review.
+The original Echo Dot is back on sale for $30.
+Read our Amazon Echo Dot with Clock review.

 CNET's Cheapskate scours the web for great deals on tech products and much more.
 For the latest deals and updates, follow the Cheapskate on Facebook and Twitter.
 Questions about the Cheapskate blog?
 Find the answers on our FAQ page, and find more great buys on the CNET Deals page.